Phillikun/Phillikun.github.io/README.md

 # Portfolio Website for Phillikun

-Copyright (c) Phillip Nguyen (Phillikun) and the repository contributors.
+Copyright &copy; Phillip Nguyen (Phillikun) and the repository contributors.